pravatus/BDYD/README.md

 Club BDYD? source code.

-Pronounced "but did you die?"
+Stands for "but did you die?".
+Name subject to change maybe? idk